Skip to main content

 • the name of the plan;

-• the notes and directives of the doctor drafting the therapy;
+• the directives of the doctor drafting the therapy;

-• the reference to the prototype containing the validation rules for the observations entered by the patient;
+• the reference to the prototype containing the validation rules for the directives entered by the doctor;

 • the start date of the therapy;